K3cs1/DDDShipping/README.md

 docker exec -it dddshipping_mongodb bash
 ````

-*Inside the MongoDB Docker container*
+*Inside the MongoDB Docker container, setup a user for the application*

 ````
 mongo